fiolj/sparta/doc/web/Section_howto.rst

 The :ref:`command-fix-ave-grid` enables time-averaging of per grid vectors.
 The user specifies one or more quantities as input.
 These can be per grid vectors or arrays from :ref:`command-compute` or :ref:`command-fix`.
 If the input is a single vector, then the fix generates a per grid vector.
 If the input is multiple vectors or array, the fix generates a per grid array.
 The time-averaged output of this fix can also be used as input to other output commands.

 The :ref:`command-fix-ave-surf` enables time-averaging of per surf vectors.
 The user specifies one or more quantities as input.
-These can be per surf vectors or ararys from :ref:`command-compute` or :ref:`command-fix`.
+These can be per surf vectors or arrays from :ref:`command-compute` or :ref:`command-fix`.
 If the input is a single vector, then the fix generates a per surf vector.
 If the input is multiple vectors or array, the fix generates a per surf array.
 The time-averaged output of this fix can also be used as input to other output commands.